LoneWolfHT/grenades/readme.md

 # grenades
-Adds a grenade API and a few grenades to Minetest
+Adds a grenade API to Minetest
+See grenades_basic for some basic grenades

 License of code: **MIT**

-License of sound and textures: **CC-BY**